stresearch/SAFE/README.md

 ## 🏆 Prize

 The most promising solutions may be eligible for research grants to further advance their development.
-A small travel stipend will be available to the highest-performing teams to support attendance at the IH&MMSEC workshop, where they can present their technical approach and results.
+A travel stipend will be available to the highest-performing teams to support attendance at the IH&MMSEC workshop, where they can present their technical approach and results.

 **All participants are required to register for the competition**